Docs Home → Atlas App Services

 These changes may trigger a resync

-When you add a new optional property, we retreive the documents for the collection that have new values per the updated schema.
+When you add a new optional property, we retrieve the documents for the collection that have new values per the updated schema.
 We iterate through those documents and re-insert them into App Services to get the new values.
-This is expected behavior, but it does cause a temporary halt to propogating changes while this process is underway.
+This is expected behavior, but it does cause a temporary halt to propagating changes while this process is underway.

 Remove an Object Type

-Instead, you can remove the object type from the client-side object model and leave it in place on the server-side schema.
+You can remove an object from the client's object model as a non-breaking change.
+If you remove the object from the server-side schema, it is a breaking change.
+For this reason, we recommend you remove the object type from the client-side object model only and leave it in place on the server-side schema.

-Instead, you can remove the property from the client-side object model and leave it in place on the server-side schema.
+You can remove an optional or required property from the client-side object model and leave it in place on the server-side schema.
+This is a non-breaking change to the object model.

 To maintain backward compatibility, removing a property from a client-side